troyfontaine/vsc-remote-skills-test/docs/scenarios/nginx/content/_index.md

 ## How to Test

+1. Please explain what you're doing and why as you go through the test, that way the interviewer understands your approach
-1. You're on it-you're reading the documentation
+2. You're on it-you're reading the documentation
-2. Share your screen with the Interviewer via your screen sharing software
+3. Share your screen with the Interviewer via your screen sharing software
-3. You will need to connect to https://example.com:8443/login, the interviewer should provide you with the password
+4. You will need to open [this site](https://example.com:8443/login) in your browser and once open, the interviewer should provide you with the password
-4. Once at the Code Server console, you will need to open the terminal by pressing CTRL+` (CTRL + Backtick)
+5. Once at the Code Server console, you will need to open the terminal by pressing CTRL+` (CTRL + Backtick)
-5. Using the terminal, leverage the built-in tools within the Ubuntu distribution to determine what is wrong with Nginx
+6. Using the terminal, leverage the built-in tools within the Ubuntu distribution the VM is using to determine what is wrong with Nginx

 To Open a file, you can either use an included editor such as Vim, Nano or use `code <filename>`

+*OPTIONAL* Ask your interviewer if you can use Google for any questions that you have.